 - Combine transparent and opaque layers for visual appeal.

-- Gently stir cosmetic-grade glitter into the soap for one or more layers.
+- Gently stir skin-safe, cosmetic-grade glitter into the soap for one or more layers.
 This works best with transparent soap base.

 - Use one single fragrance to scent the bar, or opt for complementary oils for an overall scent.
 For example, scent one pink or red colored layer with strawberry fragrance oil, followed by a white or cream layer scented with vanilla to create a strawberries and cream bar.